Interior Design Style that is Uniquely Filipino

 Terrace

-As a country with excellent summer weather all year round, the terrace is the best hang-out space for the family for coffee and snacks and the best place to have friendly chats with neighbors (we call it "chismisan").
-It is also where most of the expensive Christmas decorations are displayed during the holiday season.
+As a country with excellent summer weather all year round, the terrace is the best hangout space for families to enjoy coffee and snacks, and the perfect place to have friendly chats with neighbors (which we call "chismisan").
+Additionally, during the holiday season, it is also where the most expensive Christmas decorations are displayed.

 What makes an Interior Design Style Filipino?

-Thank you for stopping by and reading my blogs.
-I aim to impart more than a decade of design (primarily interior design) knowledge and experience through reviews, tips, inspirations, and DIYs.
-I hope you enjoy your time here as much as I enjoy writing my blogs; feel free to comment below, email me at info@rocabudesigns.com, or subscribe to our newsletter for fresh blog updates.
+I hope you love it here as much as I love writing my blogs; feel free to drop a comment, email me at info@rocabudesigns.com, or join our newsletter for fresh blog updates.

 Together, let's create meaningful and beautiful spaces.